-We are pleased to announce we are now again able to meet physically for our monthly meeting at Brooklyn's!
+We currently are NOT able to meet physically for our monthly meeting at Brooklyn's!

-Upcoming Chapter meetings will be presented live from Brooklyn's and also streamed online via GoToMeeting to fulfill CE hours for our members and guests.
+Watch here for more information about upcoming Chapter meetings.
+We are currently only streaming meetings online via GoToMeeting to fulfill CE hours for our members and guests.

 Buying a home may seem like an endless series of critical, important decisions.
 When you find that house that is right for you, hiring a home inspector to educate you about the condition of your new home is commonplace and a wise decision.